vishrantgupta/batch-and-stream-pipelines-high-availability/README.md

 <h3>Monitor</h3>
 <p>Although it could be useful to schedule the monitor in the same zone, the process is resilient enough to be scheduled anywhere.</p>
 <h2>Stream</h2>
-<p>We propose to only implement these rules for Stream 2.0.0 and up</p>
 <h3>Jobmanager</h3>
 <p>
   <u>AntiAffinity:</u> the redundant jobmanagers shall be scheduled across different zones as much as possible for the same pipeline job.</p>